Movatterモバイル変換

 Badgers play a part in European folklore and are featured in modern literature.
 InIrish mythology, badgers are portrayed asshape-shifters and kinsmen to Tadg, the king ofTara and foster father ofCormac mac Airt.
 In one story, Tadg berates his adopted son for having killed and prepared some badgers for dinner.[80]
 InGerman folklore, the badger is portrayed as a cautious, peace-lovingPhilistine, who loves more than anything his home, family and comfort, though he can become aggressive if surprised.
 He is a cousin ofReynard the Fox, whom he uselessly tries to convince to return to the path of righteousness.[12]

-InKenneth Grahame'sThe Wind in the Willows, Mr. Badger is depicted as a gruff, solitary figure who "simply hates society", yet is a good friend to Mole and Ratty.
-As a friend of Toad's now-deceased father, he is often firm and serious with Toad, but at the same time generally patient and well-meaning towards him.
-He can be seen as a wise hermit, a good leader and gentleman, embodying common sense.
+InKenneth Grahame'sThe Wind in the Willows, Mr. Badger is depicted as a gruff, solitary figure who "simply hates society", yet he is a good friend to Mole and Ratty.
+As a friend of Toad's late father, he is often firm and serious with Toad, yet generally patient and well-meaning towards him.
+He can be seen as a wise hermit and a good leader, embodying common sense and gentlemanly behaviour.
 He is also brave and a skilled fighter, and helps rid Toad Hall of invaders from the wild wood.[81]

 The "Frances" series of children's books byRussell andLillian Hoban depicts ananthropomorphic badger family.

 A villainous badger named Tommy Brock appears inBeatrix Potter's 1912 bookThe Tale of Mr. Tod.
-He is shown kidnapping the children of Benjamin Bunny and his wife Flopsy, and hiding them in an oven at the home of Mr. Tod the fox, whom he fights at the end of the book.
-The portrayal of the badger as a filthy animal which appropriates fox dens was criticized from a naturalistic viewpoint, though the inconsistencies are few and employed to create individual characters rather than evoke an archetypical fox and badger.[83]
+He kidnaps the children of Benjamin Bunny and his wife Flopsy, and hides them in an oven at the home of Mr. Tod the fox, whom he fights at the end of the book.
+The portrayal of the badger as a filthy animal which appropriates fox dens was criticised from a naturalistic viewpoint.
+However, the inconsistencies are few and are used to create individual characters rather than to depict archetypical foxes and badgers.[83]
 A wise old badger namedTrufflehunter appears inC. S. Lewis'Prince Caspian, where he aidsCaspian X in his struggle againstKing Miraz.[84]

-An unnamed badger is part ofBosnian Serb writerPetar Kočić's satirical playBadger on Tribunal in which local farmer David Štrbac attempts to sue a badger for eating his crops.
-It is actually highly critical towards Austro-Hungarian rule inBosnia and Herzegovina at the beginning of the 20th century.
-In honor of Kočić and his Badger, satirical theater inBanja Luka is named Jazavac (Badger).
+An unnamed badger is part of the cast ofBosnian Serb writerPetar Kočić's satirical playBadger on Tribunal that includes a local farmer named David Štrbac who attempts to sue the badger for eating his crops.
+The play is highly critical towards Austro-Hungarian rule inBosnia and Herzegovina at the beginning of the 20th century.
+In honour of Kočić and his badger, the satirical theatre inBanja Luka is named Jazavac (Badger).

 Heraldry